Softtechy/IBM_internship_Project/README.md

 # IBM_internship_Project
 # AquaInsight 🌊🔍
-AquaInsight is a lightweight Flask-based application that monitors and analyzes water quality using basic machine learning models.
+AquaInsight is a lightweight Flask-based application that monitors and predict ground water level using basic machine learning models.
 It features a clean front-end built with HTML, CSS, and JavaScript, making it perfect for local deployments, small-scale research projects, or academic use.

 ---